How Our CSA Works

 Choice and flexibility.
 High-quality and nutrient-dense.
 Fresh and pesticide-free.
 Connection and community.

-CSA, or Community Supported Agriculture, is a simple way for you to access local, fresh produce from farmers you know and trust using a subscription-like model.
+CSA, or Community Supported Agriculture, is a simple way for you to access fresh, local produce from farmers you know and trust using a subscription-like model.

 Committing to a farm in the pre-season enables the farmers to purchase the supplies they need to start the season early in the year.
 In exchange, they plan for and reserve a share of the harvest for you at a discounted price.